karl2365/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions store information in memory or a database about a user.
+Commonly used for authentication.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt hashes passwords, adding a salt, that makes them difficult to crack.

 - [ ] What does bcrypt do to slow down attackers?

+    Bcrypt allows for developer defined number of passes.
+Each pass requires time thus lengthening the amount of time between log in attempts.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, payload, signature

 ## Minimum Viable Product